emard/dodecastar/README.md

 stand any mechanical force.
 Only mounted dodecastars provide mechanical strength to whole LED strip.

-Solder the USB A male connector nn Din side of WS2812B module.
+Solder the USB A male connector on Din side of WS2812B module.
 I strongly recommend pinout compatible with normal USB, so that it can be accidentaly plugged into PC without any damage, but it will not light up yet because WS2812B